Can Vegans Have High Cholesterol?

-When analyzing blood cholesterol, keep in mind that the ratio of good cholesterol when measured against bad cholesterol in the blood is also an important factor.
+When analyzing blood cholesterol, the ratio of good cholesterol when measured against bad cholesterol in the blood is also an important factor.
 As noted above, vegans are frequently at risk of having lower levels of HDL (good) cholesterol.
-If your overall cholesterol level is within range, but you have too much LDL and not enough HDL, the imbalance can still be unhealthy, leaving you at greater risk of heart disease.
+If your overall cholesterol level is within range, but you don’t have enough good cholesterol, the imbalance can still be unhealthy, leaving you at greater risk of heart disease.

-Veganism is more than a way of eating, it’s a lifestyle choice.
+Veganism is more than a way of eating – it’s a lifestyle choice.
 When you commit to this lifestyle, you need to go the extra mile to make sure you’re not simply cutting out animal products.
 Healthy vegans need to minimize the trans fats and processed foods included in their daily diet just like meat eaters or vegetarians.
 And, it’s important to be aware of the pros and cons of any diet you choose.

 Becoming a vegan has numerous benefits for you, animal welfare, and the planet.
-But eating an entirely plant-based diet can lead to a few common deficiencies in vitamins and minerals, such as B12, D3, iron, and calcium.
+But eating an entirely plant-based diet can lead to a few common deficiencies in vitamins and minerals, such as vitamin B12, vitamin D3, iron, and calcium.
 For optimal health, you will likely need to add a few supplements to your routine.
 The good news is that you don’t have to break your diet to do so.

 Vegan Life Nutrition has created supplements made specifically for vegans.
 They’re 100% plant-sourced, organic, and contain no animal byproducts or fillers.
 Check out your options on the site, and when you’re ready, order online, and have your products delivered right to your door.